tinacms/tina.io/content/docs/reference/types/rich-text.md

 ## Handling markdown

-Since markdown is an open-format Tina does it's best to handle the most common syntaxes, but in some scenarios Tina will ignore or automatically alter content:
+Since markdown is an open-format Tina does its best to handle the most common syntax's, but in some scenarios Tina will ignore or automatically alter content:

 ### Unsupported elements